Hainault Forest

 Thalpophila matura

-The Straw Underwing is a common moth on the wing in July and August.
-Its larvae feed on various grasses.
-The underwings are straw-coloured.
+The Straw Underwing is a frequently observed moth during the months of July and August.
+Its larvae consume a range of grasses.
+The underwings of this moth are straw-coloured.

 #